luca-colasanto/gpd2/README.md

 <a name="cnn_frameworks"></a>
 ## 7) CNN Frameworks

-This package comes with a number of different classifier frameworks that exploit different hardware and have different dependencies.
-Switching between the frameworks requires to run `cmake` with additional arguments.
+GPD comes with a number of different classifier frameworks that exploit different hardware and have different dependencies.
+Switching between the frameworks requires to run CMake with additional arguments.
 For example, to use the OpenVino framework:

    ```
    cmake .. -DUSE_OPENVINO=ON
    ```

-GPD supports the following four frameworks:
+You can use `ccmake` to check out all possible CMake options.

-1. Custom LeNet implementation using the Eigen library
+GPD supports the following three frameworks:

 1. [OpenVino](https://software.intel.com/en-us/openvino-toolkit)
 (CPUs, GPUs, FPGAs from Intel)
 1. [Caffe](https://caffe.berkeleyvision.org/) (GPUs from Nvidia or CPUs)
-1. (OpenCV's dnn module (CPU, **not implemented yet**))
+1. Custom LeNet implementation using the Eigen library

 Additional classifiers can be added by sub-classing the `classifier` interface.

-### OpenVino
+##### OpenVino

-To use OpenVino, you need to run the following command before running GPD.
+To use OpenVino, you need to run the following command before compiling GPD.

    ```
    source /opt/intel/computer_vision_sdk/bin/setupvars.sh